captionpoint/captionpoint-plays/THE-ROOMMATE.md

 She might not have many actual friends
 ---
-she's a little strange-looking
+she’s a little strange-looking
 ---
-her teeth, and...
+her teeth, and…
 ---
 but uh,
 ---